ghosind/dvm/README.md

 English | [简体中文](./README-CN.md)

-Dvm is a simple, lightweight, and powerful [Deno](https://deno.land/) version manager for Linux/MacOS.
+Dvm is a lightweight, and powerful [Deno](https://deno.land/) version manager for MacOS, Linux, WSL, and Windows with Bash.

 ***Please avoid use `deno upgrade` command to upgrade Deno when you're using DVM to manage your multiple version environment.***